microsoft/ARI/CONTRIBUTING.md

 Thank you for considering contributing to Azure Resource Inventory (ARI)!
 We welcome contributions from the community and are excited to see what you can bring to the project.

 Before you begin, please familiarize yourself with the [README.md](README.md) file to understand the purpose and functionality of ARI.

+If you wish to contribute by adding a new Resource Type to ARI, you may jump to the [Resource Types](#Resource-Types) section of this document.

 ## Contribution Workflow